starburstdata/starburst-deploy/helm/README.md

 OR

-For creating dns entries in Azure, use this:
+For creating dns entries in Azure, follow these steps:
 ```
 # Get the external IP address created for the nginx load balancer
 export nginx_loadbalancer_ip=$(kubectl get svc ingress-nginx-controller -o jsonpath='{.status.loadBalancer.ingress[0].ip}')